thomasha-illinois/Blueprints/README.md

-# Blueprints

-This is the MATLAB code for the paper titled:

-"Shared spatial and temporal principles govern connectome dynamics across timescales"
+# "Shared spatial and temporal principles govern connectome dynamics across timescales"

+Matlab code accompanying aforementioned paper.

 Provided are the (EEG) envelopes of bandpassed source-signals for a single subject.